weeping-angel/Persona/README.md

 For Sadness : Its been a long day, I suppose.
 For Joy : Nice day. isn't it?
 For Tentative : Go with what your heart says.
-For Fear : Don't be scare.
+For Fear : Don't be scared.
 Everythings gonna be alright For Confident : You are looking an inch taller.
 For Analytical : Its good to be analytical.
 ```